Where interns truly belong to

 All fun and games, now here’s the test

 My first contact with High Contrast was by email.
 Smart move.
-(A piece of advice here, if you ever want to get in touch with them, always use the email.
-Don’t you dare to think of a call as the first approach).
-We had that ‘terms & conditions’ talk and agreed with everything that we had on the table.
+(A piece of advice here: always use the email if you ever want to get in touch with them.
+Don't you dare to think of a call as the first approach).
+We had that 'terms & conditions' talk and agreed with everything we had on the table.
 After that, they sent me a web design test to challenge my abilities in design and my level with the tools they use (Photoshop, Illustrator, Figma, Drive).
-My portfolio and CV were also important in this step.
+My portfolio and CV were also crucial in this step.
 We had a Skype conversation to confirm some points and see the people who would welcome me.
-After all, I needed to know who I’m gonna deal with for the next two months.
+After all, I needed to know who I would deal with for the next two months.

 First day in High Contrast

-My first day began early in the morning.
-11 o’clock.
-I met a part of the team and got familiar with their stuff, their projects, their way to work.
-They gave me time to assimilate their methods (like they had a choice), to explore their work and find questions, if necessary.
-In the afternoon they gave me my first task to complete.
-100 website layouts.
+My first day began early in the morning—11 o'clock.
+I met a part of the team and got familiar with their stuff, projects, and way to work.
+They gave me time to assimilate their methods (like they had a choice), to explore their work, and find questions, if necessary.
+In the afternoon, they gave me my first task to complete: 100 website layouts.
 It was interesting to see and adapt to the different ways of working.
 Somehow.
-‘Bogdan, do you have a minute?’.
-I love this phrase, I’m going to use it often.
+'Bogdan, do you have a minute?'.
+I love this phrase.
+I'm going to use it often.
 It just sounds lovely.